How Different Exercise Can Achieve Any Fitness Goal

 And never underestimate the power of sleep.
-It’s recommended that adults get 7-9 hours of sleep each night, which is absolutely necessary for muscle repair and growth.
-Sleep allows your brain to rest, and we all know that having a fresh, focused brain is key when tough questions arise like, “Do I hit the couch or the gym after work?”
+It's recommended that adults get 7-9 hours of sleep each night, which is necessary for muscle repair and growth.
+Sleep allows your brain to rest, and we all know that having a fresh, focused brain is key to answering tough questions like, "Do I hit the couch or the gym after work?"

 Exercise for Longevity

-So what can you do to specifically help increase your lifespan?
-The trusty standard still needs to be followed (150 minutes of moderate intensity cardio or 75 minutes of high intensity cardio per week), and pay special attention to the two recommended strength training sessions each week.
-To avoid osteoporosis, a bone disease that can lead to debilitating falls and health issues, weight-bearing and muscle-strengthening exercises are very important, and help build and maintain bone density and keep your bones strong.
+What can you do specifically to help increase your lifespan?
+The trusty standard still needs to be followed (150 minutes of moderate-intensity cardio or 75 minutes of high-intensity cardio per week), and pay special attention to the recommended two strength-training sessions each week.
+To avoid osteoporosis, a bone disease that can lead to debilitating falls and health issues, weight-bearing and muscle-strengthening exercises are very important; they help build and maintain bone density and keep your bones strong.

 Exercise for Weight Management

-Maintaining a healthy weight is very important to overall health, and can help prevent and control serious issues including heart disease, diabetes, certain cancers, breathing issues and injury.
+Maintaining a healthy weight is very important to overall health and can help prevent and control such serious issues as heart disease, diabetes, certain cancers, breathing problems and injury.

 Resistance training is also a must.
-Focus on compound movements like squats, lunges, deadlifts and rows that utilize multiple muscle groups at the same time, and burn more calories than isolated movements.
+Focus on compound movements like squats, lunges, deadlifts and rows that engage multiple muscle groups at the same time, and burn more calories than isolated movements.
 And the best part?
-Compound exercises are very efficient, allowing you to get more done in less time.
+Compound exercises are very efficient, allowing you to maximize benefits in less time.

-Adding a yoga class or two to your weekly routine can also work wonders if you’re feeling stressed.
-Stress is definitely the enemy when it comes to weight loss.
+Adding a yoga class or two to your weekly routine can work wonders if you're feeling stressed.
+Stress is the enemy when it comes to weight loss.
 It causes a release of hormones and cortisol, which can cause excessive hunger and food cravings.
-A stressed body wants to hold on to fat, which is exactly what you don’t want.
+A stressed body wants to hold on to fat, which is the opposite of what you want.

-Last but not least, diet and fitness go hand in hand when it comes to weight management.
-You can spend hours sweating in the gym, but if you’re constantly eating highly processed, calorie-dense foods, you probably won’t get the results you’re after.
+Remember that diet and fitness go hand in hand when it comes to weight management.
+You can spend hours sweating in the gym, but if you eat a lot of highly processed, calorie-dense foods, you probably won't get the results you're after.
 Eating a balanced diet with the addition of foods like black beans (one cup packs 15 grams of protein and no saturated fat), oats (includes a healthy carb that boosts metabolism and burns fat), avocados (packed with fiber, protein and healthy fats that combat hunger) and blueberries (high in antioxidants and fiber) can help rev up your metabolism and keep you feeling fuller longer.

 Exercise for Strength

-While the exact science behind weight training for strength building is slightly different from the science behind weight training to gain muscle (you know, bulk up), the main idea behind them is the same.
+While the exact science behind weight training to build strength is slightly different from the science behind weight training to gain muscle, the main idea behind them is the same.
 Weight lifting, no matter what your goal, is beneficial for many reasons.
-It increases HDL (good cholesterol) and reduces LDL (bad cholesterol), reduces risk of diabetes, cardiovascular disease and breast cancer and increases your flexibility and ability to perform everyday tasks.
+It increases HDL (good) cholesterol and reduces LDL (bad) cholesterol; reduces risk of getting diabetes, cardiovascular disease and breast cancer; and increases your flexibility and ability to perform everyday tasks.

-No matter what your fitness ambitions are, be sure to talk with a physician before starting any fitness program, especially if you’re working fiercely toward a specific goal.
-The amount you eat, your body weight, your fitness goals and the intensity of your training can matter, too.
-To get the best results, a lifestyle medicine specialist can help you devise a program that incorporates the right exercises, the right food, and the right timing.
-It’s important to start slowly, move at your own pace, and enjoy the physical, mental and emotional transformation that comes with a healthy lifestyle.
+No matter what your fitness ambitions are, talk with a physician before starting any fitness program, especially if you're devoted to a specific goal.
+The amount you eat, your body weight, your fitness goals and the intensity of your training can all matter.
+To get the best results, a lifestyle medicine specialist can help you devise a program that incorporates the right exercises, the right food and the right timing.
+It's important to start slowly, move at your own pace, and enjoy the physical, mental and emotional transformation that comes with a healthy lifestyle.